-A lot of out-of-towners who visit France are always surprised to wake up in the morning and find themselves with a few pieces of baguette or a single croissant for breakfast.
-Those are in contrast to our breakfasts, which can be groaning-board sized, featuring some—or in more extreme cases, all of the following: eggs, sausages, pancakes, bacon, oatmeal, cereal, toast, orange juice, and waffles.
+Americans who visit France are often surprised to wake up in the morning and find themselves with a few pieces of baguette or a single croissant for breakfast.
+Those are in contrast to our breakfasts, which can be groaning-board sized, featuring some (or all) of the following: Eggs, sausages, pancakes, bacon, oatmeal, cereal, toast, orange juice, and waffles.
+Don’t get me wrong, I love big breakfasts sometimes, but more often than not, I have coffee, juice, and toast with good butter and jam.

-Tartines are the popular breakfast in France, a word which comes from the verb tartiner—”to spread”.
-So along with the basket of bread offered, there’ll be lots of butter (which is one of the few times you’ll see most French people spreading that on their bread) and generally some sort of confiture in a pot alongside.
+Tartines are the popular breakfast in France, a word which comes from the verb tartiner—”to spread.”
+So along with the basket of bread offered, there’ll be lots of butter and generally some sort of confiture (jam or jelly) in a pot alongside.

 I should note that I like my jam on the tart side.
 The amount of sugar shown is based on how much apricot puree I got from this particular batch of apricots.
 Because fruit doesn’t grow in standardized quantities (at least the fruit I want to eat) my general rule is to use three-quarters of the amount of sugar per one-part apricot puree.
 So if you use more, or less, apricots, simply use for each cup of puree, by volume, three-quarters cup of sugar.